Blackstone and JPMorgan CEOs under pressure to resign Trump council

 "Bigotry, hatred and extremism are an affront to core American values and have no place in this country," he said.
 "I am deeply saddened and troubled by the tragic events in Charlottesville."

-Related: Seven business leaders have quit Trump.
+Related: Eight business leaders have quit Trump.
 Who's next?

 Since the weekend, a growing number of business leaders have resigned from another Trump advisory council, the Manufacturing Jobs Initiative, to protest the president's response.
 Trump has repeatedly said the violence in Charlottesville was perpetrated by "many sides," and initially failed to specifically condemn the white supremacists who organized the Virginia march.